VIHATTeam/OMICALL_CHAT_SDK/README.md

 - We use <a href="https://github.com/fluttercommunity/flutter_uploader">flutter_uploader</a> to upload files.
 You need see it to config on your project.

+- We use <a href="https://pub.dev/packages/firebase_messaging">firebase_messaging</a> to show notification.
+You need setup it.

 ## Implement
 - Create the room for chat:
 ```